 #1: Chase Sapphire Reserve®

 The Chase Sapphire Reserve® has been hugely popular since its release, and for good reason.
 This card offers 50,000 bonus points after you spend $4,000 within three months of account opening.
 That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
-Earn 3X points on dining at restaurants.
-You’ll also earn 1 point per $1 spent on all other purchases, and Chase lets you redeem points for travel through their portal or 1:1 transfers to popular airline and hotel partners like Southwest, British Airways, Marriott, and Hyatt.
+Earn 5X total points on air travel and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
+Earn 3X points on other travel and dining & 1 point per $1 spent on all other purchases, and Chase lets you redeem points for travel through their portal or 1:1 transfers to popular airline and hotel partners like Southwest, British Airways, Marriott, and Hyatt.
 Enjoy $0 foreign transaction fees

 #2: Chase Sapphire Preferred® Card